marczz/unix_memo/source/devices.rst

 :ref:`dev filesystem <dev_fs>`, or the commands: :man:`fdisk`, :man:`sfdisk`,
 :man:`gdisk`, :man:`sgdisk` or :man:`parted`.

-You may have to use a second level whent the partition is a lvm partition used in a volume group divided in logical volumes by using :man:`lvdisplay` or for a btrfs file system divided in subvolumes by using :man:`btrfs-subvolume`.
+You may have to use a second level when the partition is not a physical partition but a logical partition. lvm volumes are grouped in *volume groups* divided in *logical volumes* that you can list using

-You can then get more info using the device entry:
+:man:`lvdisplay`.

+If the partition host a btrfs file system, you can list the subvolumes that compose it by using :man:`btrfs-subvolume`.

+When you add the device entry to *udiskctl* you obtain a more detailed
+info:

 ::